-- Approves \$155 million General Fund for the Statewide Parks Program and \$40 million for Outdoor Equity Grants Program. - Appropriates \$3.16 million ELPF one-time and \$2.441 million ongoing to the Department of Parks and Recreation (Parks) for K-12 Expansion to provide disadvantaged youth with digital and physical access to the natural environment. - Appropriates \$3 million General Fund one-time to Parks, in collaboration with the California State Library for a three-year pilot program to provide state park passes to libraries for check-out. - Appropriates \$500,000 General Fund one-time to Parks for the CalWORKS Golden Bear Pass Eligibility Outreach Pilot Program. - Appropriates \$5.6 million General Fund one-time to Parks for the California State Park Adventures Pilot Program to provide free State Parks access to 4th graders and approves companion trailer bill language. - Defers \$200 million one-time for capital outlay local park grants and legislative investments for later action. - Approves an extension of liquidation for various local park projects. - Approves \$195 million in General Fund for deferred maintenance with reporting requirements. - Approves \$585,000 ongoing from the State Parks and Recreation Fund and four positions for the Community Outreach Program and California Relevancy and History Interpretation Program. - Provides \$2,000,000 ongoing General Fund, seven positions, and seven vehicles to comply with the requirements of AB 3074. - Approves \$29,000,000 one-time from the Off-Highway Vehicle Trust Fund for local assistance grants. - Approves \$770,000 ongoing General Fund and five positions to comply with the requirements of AB 275 (Ramos). - Approves \$10,000,000 General Fund one-time and \$23,350,000 in reimbursement authority for Phase II continuation of the Woolsey Fire rebuild project and extends encumbrances.
+- Approves \$125 million General Fund for the Statewide Parks Program and \$40 million for Outdoor Equity Grants Program. - Approve \$9 million General Fund one-time and trailer bill language to preserve the Carnegie State Vehicular Area known as "Alameda-Tesla Expansion Area" for conservation purposes. - Approve \$250 million one-time for capital outlay local park grants and legislative investments.

+- Approves an extension of liquidation for various local park projects. - Approves \$195 million in General Fund for deferred maintenance with reporting requirements. - Approves \$585,000 ongoing from the State Parks and Recreation Fund and four positions for the Community Outreach Program and California Relevancy and History Interpretation Program. - Provides \$2,000,000 ongoing General Fund, seven positions, and seven vehicles to comply with the requirements of AB 3074. - Approves \$29,000,000 one-time from the Off-Highway Vehicle Trust Fund for local assistance grants. - Approves \$770,000 ongoing General Fund and five positions to comply with the requirements of AB 275 (Ramos) - Approves \$10,000,000 General Fund one-time and \$23,350,000 in reimbursement authority for Phase II continuation of the Woolsey Fire rebuild project and extends encumbrances. - Approves \$55.477 million for various capital outlay projects. - Approves \$1,423,000 ongoing and two positions, from the State Parks and Recreation Fund for the staffing and software license renewal for a Records Management System. - Approves \$113,500,000 General Fund and \$103,500,000 in reimbursement authority in for Big Basin Redwoods State Park fire repairs. - Approves \$95.3 million General Fund for the California Indian Heritage Center. - Approves various capital outlay and state operations reappropriations and reversions as well as non-bond and Prop 99 technical adjustments. - Allocates \$2 million of Prop 84 for the South Yuba River State Park Historic Covered Bridge. - Funds \$30 million General Fund one-time for the Sacramento Railyards. - Rejects fee increases on boats and instead backfills \$9.3 million General Fund over the next three years to cover the loss of revenue. - Rejects the proposed suspension of the Beach Sand Replenishment grant program.

-- Approves \$55.477 million for various capital outlay projects. - Approves \$1,423,000 ongoing and two positions, from the State Parks and Recreation Fund for staffing and software license renewal for a Records Management System. - Approves \$113,500,000 General Fund and \$103,500,000 in reimbursement authority in for Big Basin Redwoods State Park fire repairs. - Approves \$95.3 million General Fund for the California Indian Heritage Center. - Approves various capital outlay and state operations reappropriations and reversions as well as non-bond and Prop 99 technical adjustments. - Allocates \$2 million of Prop 84 for the South Yuba River State Park Historic Covered Bridge. - Funds \$30 million General Fund one-time for the Sacramento Railyards. - Rejects fee increases on boats and instead backfills \$9.3 million General Fund over the next three years to cover the loss of revenue. - Rejects the proposed suspension of the Beach Sand Replenishment grant program. - Adds budget bill language to require a stakeholder process to address the boating and waterways structural deficit, with a new proposal by January 2023. - Approves \$10.7 million General Fund annually over four fiscal years for aquatic invasive species. - Approves \$20 million General Fund in 2023-24 and 2024-25 for Davis-Dolwig Transfers.
+- Adds budget bill language to require a stakeholder process to address the boating and waterways structural deficit, with a new proposal by January 2023. - Approves \$10.7 million General Fund annually over four fiscal years for aquatic invasive species. - Approves \$20 million General Fund in 2023-24 and 2024-25 for Davis-Dolwig Transfers.